 \section{Summary}

-In this paper, we constructed an all-sky catalogue of \rc{} candidates, for which we could derive reliable distances using \mir{} photometry from \allwise{}.
-This sample of nearly 10 million stars allowed us to map the stellar number density for Galactocentric radii between $3< $ \rgal{} [kpc] $<14$ and at a distance from the Galactic mid plane of $|$\zgal{}$|<2$ kpc.
-Taking advantage of the near Gaussian luminosity function of the \rc{} and 3D extinction maps, we built a selection function tailored to our sample, i.e. the probability of observing an RC star at a given location on sky at a given magnitude.
-The selection function then allowed us to build a three dimensional completeness map of our sample and to fit a range of models to the observed stellar density.
+In this paper, we have constructed an all-sky catalogue of \rc{} candidates for which we could derive reliable distances using \mir{} photometry from \allwise{}.
+This sample of nearly ten million stars allowed us to map the stellar number density for galactocentric radii between $3< $ \rgal{} [kpc] $<14$ and at a distance from the Galactic mid-plane of $|$\zgal{}$|<2$ kpc.
+Taking advantage of the near Gaussian luminosity function of the \rc{} and 3D extinction maps, we built a selection function tailored to our sample, i.e. the probability of observing an RC star at a given location on the sky at a given magnitude.
+The selection function then allowed us to build a three-dimensional completeness map of our sample and to fit a range of models to the observed stellar density.
 It is only by taking into account the selection function that we can use the RC sample to trace a large fraction of the Galactic disc.
-Indeed, limiting ourselves to a sample with 90\% completeness would limit our volume to within only 2 to 4 \kpc of the Sun (see \autoref{fig:sf_polar}).
+Indeed, limiting ourselves to a sample with 90\% completeness would limit our volume to within only 2 to 4 \kpc of the Sun (see Fig. \ref{fig:sf_polar}).

 Our best model consists of two discs, where each is exponential both radially and vertically.
 Specifically, the \rc{} population of the Galaxy seems to be well described by a long and flared disc component that makes up about 36\% of the stellar mass.
-It has a scale-length \rd{}$=4.24$ kpc and scale-height at the Sun of \hzsun{}$=0.18$ kpc, flaring to 2 kpc at $R=14\kpc$ The remaining 66\% of the mass is in a disc with a scale length of \rd{}$=2.66$ kpc and a scale-height of \hztwo{}$=0.48$ kpc without a flare.
-So, while our model is purely geometrical, it is interesting that our two-component disc model recovers two disc components similar to those seen when mapping the \alfe\ distribution as a function of $R$ and $z$: a disc with a short scale length and thicker scale height dominating the inner Galaxy, and a second flaring disc with a longer scale length dominating the outer Galactic disk \citep{Hayden:2015}.
-This suggests that, while we have not made a chemical separation of our RC sample, we are apparently recovering the same two-disc morphology as evidenced in the \alfe\ distribution.
+It has a scale length of \rd{}$=4.24$ kpc and scale height at the Sun of \hzsun{}$=0.18$ kpc, flaring to 2 kpc at $R=14\kpc$ The remaining 66\% of the mass is in a disc with a scale length of \rd{}$=2.66$ kpc and a scale height of \hztwo{}$=0.48$ kpc without a flare.
+So, while our model is purely geometrical, it is interesting that our two-component disc model recovers two disc components similar to those seen when mapping the \alfe\ distribution as a function of $R$ and $z$, namely, a disc with a short scale length and thicker scale height dominating the inner Galaxy and a second flaring disc with a longer scale length dominating the outer Galactic disc \citep{Hayden:2015}.
+This suggests that while we have not made a chemical separation of our RC sample, we apparently recover the same two-disc morphology as evidenced in the \alfe\ distribution.